 Using cannabis is not safe for you or your baby.
 If used during pregnancy, it can harm a developing baby (fetus).
-It can pass from the mother's blood to the baby's blood.
-And it can pass from the mother's breast milk to the baby during breastfeeding.
+It can pass through the placenta to your growing baby.
+THC can then build up in the baby's brain and fat cells, and can stay in their body for weeks.

 Cannabis can cause problems for you during your pregnancy and when it is time for your baby to be born.
 It may also affect your baby both before and after he or she is born.
-This is even more true for people who regularly use a lot of cannabis.
-It may:
+These risks get higher, the more cannabis is consumed.

-Young people who use cannabis regularly may be more likely to have anxiety and depression than others who don't.
-And they may have more problems in school, relationships, and work.
+Young people who use cannabis regularly may be more likely to have anxiety and depression than others who don’t.
+They may have more problems in school, relationships, and work.